CESP-ExpHer/Tutorial_PLACO/README.md

 ```

 ## Analysis of the results
-A user could run the following script which perform three analyses as follow:
+A user could run the following script which performs three analyses as follow:
 1. Performing a global correlation analysis between two traits (using Z columns) based on two methods (spearman and pearson) and save the results in *"_cor_test.txt"* file.
 2. Finding significant SNPs from the PLACO result (p < 5×10-8) and save the results in *“_Sig.txt”* file.
 3. Creation of a Manhattan Plot for all chromosomes and drawing a horizontal dashed line in black (indicating p-value threshold 5×10-8).
-In addition, SNPs with positive effect are colored in red while SNPs with negative effect are in blue.
+In addition, SNPs with positive effects are colored in red while SNPs with negative effects are in blue.
 The plot would be saved as a *“.png”* file format.

 ```r
 # libraries used in the code